Ravi5ingh/default-prediction/README.md

 + A new column called 'IsExperienceProvided' was added
 + The Experience column values were quantified and the mean was gotten: 5.88
 + All NaN values in Experience were replaced by the mean

+### Delinquency
+There are so many missing values for delinquency that I chose to completely remove it from the pipeline for now.

+### Credit Score
+The next step is to do something about the missing values in Credit Score.
+For this I decided to check if there is any correlation between one of the existing columns and correlation

+ -->